 Salt.
 If you are making this recipe for babies or small toddlers, separate their portions before adding salt.

 - Roast the beetroot.
 It is easier than you think to cook fresh beetroot.
-To cook beetroot, cut the top and bottom of the beet, wash with water and wrap in tinfoil paper.
+To cook beetroot, cut the top and bottom of the beet, wash with water, and wrap in aluminum foil.
 Then roast the beetroot for about an hour at 200C / 400F.
 This time applies to small-medium size beetroots.
-If you are cooking larger beets, you may need to cook them for longer.
+Depending on the size of your beets, you may need to cook them for longer.
 To make sure the beets are cooked, stick a knife.
 This should go all the way in easily.
 Leave to cool and peel.

 - Add all the ingredients to a food processor.
-Cut the beetroot into four pieces and add to the food processor with the rest of the ingredients.
+Cut the cooked beets into four pieces and add them to the food processor with the rest of the ingredients.

-- Blend until you have a really smooth consistency.
-Start blending the ingredients and slowly, add some cold water until you have the desired consistency.
+- Blend until you have a really smooth hummus.
+Start blending the ingredients and slowly, add some cold water to achieve the creamiest hummus and keep blending until you have the desired consistency.

 Serving Suggestions

 Beet Hummus or Beetroot Dip is the perfect appetizer for family gatherings and parties such as Christmas, Easter, Thanksgiving, and other celebrations.
 This dish brings colour to your table and everyone loves it.
-You can serve it with some crudites such as carrot sticks, celery sticks, finely sliced peppers or cucumber.
-As well, make sure you are serving this dip with some crackers.
+You can serve it with some crudites such as carrot sticks, celery sticks, finely sliced peppers or cucumber, some pita bread or pita chips, crackers or crusty bread.

 Another way to enjoy this pink hummus is on a Snack Board.
 We love making vegan charcuterie boards, and this dip gives the board such a nice touch.